 They don't think outside the box ... because outside the box there's nothing but a vacuum ... there's no rules ... no reality ... nothing to interact with ... nothing to work against [See blog, Thinking].

-This is described in another posting [See blog, Thinking Outside The Box] but it's so important to understand that it's being reiterated here.
+This is described on this web site in another blog/archive posting [See blog, Thinking Outside The Box], but it's so fundamental and important to understand that it's being reiterated here.

 Linchpins delight and challenge their customers and peers.

 They love their work, pour their best selves into it, and turn each day into a kind of art.

 They're the essential building blocks of great organizations.

 They may not be famous, but they're indispensable.

 And, in today's world, they get the best jobs and the most freedom.